adamstraube/wp_docker_auto_auth0/README.md

 ./start configure
 ```

-6. Open Wordpress in a browser `http://localhost:8081/wp-login.php`(port number is set in the WP_EXT_PORT variable in .env file.
-Change it to the port set)
+6. Open Wordpress admin login screen in a browser (Default is: `http://localhost:8081/wp-login.php` (port number is set in the `WP_EXT_PORT` variable in .env file.
+Change it to the port set).
+Username and password is set in the .env file as `WP_ADMIN_USER` and `WP_ADMIN_PASSWORD` respectively